Thinking about self-publishing? Check out these 5 tips

 2. Be wary of beta readers

 Having someone edit your work is an essential undertaking for any writer to ensure a professional final product.
-No matter how well you believe you can self-edit, it’s impossible to miss all the silly mistakes, and having a fresh pair of eyes on your work is an invaluable help to anyone.
+No matter how well you believe you can self-edit, it’s impossible to notice all the tiny mistakes, and having a fresh pair of eyes on your work is an invaluable help to anyone.

 However, when sending your finished book off for editing, you have to remember that even the best beta reader doesn’t have as good an understanding of your original aim as you do.
 Similarly, editors are still human and are also liable to make mistakes due to basic human error.